The Friendship-First Approach to Dating

 That’s it!
 Now go forth and create the most amazing friendships and relationships of your life!

-- About me — I’m an online dating consultant as well as a romantic and professional matchmaker.
-I like to write about dating, relationships, and how to get connected to awesome jobs and careers.
-If you’d like to support what I’m working on, you can contribute right now on my Patreon page!
+I like to write and podcast about dating, relationships, and how to get connected to awesome jobs, roommates, and events.
+If you’d like to keep tabs on what I’m working on, you can follow my Patreon page, or connect with me anywhere:

 A guide to saying “let’s just be friends” or declining a suitor’s unwanted advancesmedium.com